valhuber/ApiLogicServer/api_logic_server_cli/docs/IDE-Execute.md

     __1. Load your docker project__

-    Create and load your project like this:
+    You've aleady created your project like this:

     ```bash
     cd ~/Desktop                # directory of API Logic Server projects on local host